 Save the model file.
 This also saves any load combinations with the model.

-By setting a Self Weight and Spectral Response load combination active, shear force and bending moments can be viewed for each combination.
+By setting the Self Weight +/- Spectral Response load combinations active, shear force and bending moments can be viewed for each combination.
 Use or modify the Diagrams layer to view values on the frame.